 On the drink menu there are 17 different beers available for 8,700 to 10,500 pesos.
 And a pitcher of Club Colombia beer costs 33,000 pesos and a pitcher of BBC artisanal beers costs 38,500 pesos.

 Also, there are over 30 liquors on the menu for 90,000 to 500,000 pesos per bottle or 6,000 to 35,000 per shot.

 In addition, there are 13 different cocktails on the menu for 14,000 to 25,000 pesos.
 And a pitcher of mojitos costs 65,000 pesos.

 Finally, there are several non-alcoholic drinks on the menu including natural juices, lemonades, sodas, water, tea and Red Bull for 5,300 to 12,400 pesos.

 How to Get to Hooters

 Hooters in Medellín is located in Parque Lleras in El Poblado.
 Parque Lleras is located very close to one of the main streets in El Poblado – Calle 10.

 The nearest Medellín Metro station is the Poblado station on the A Line.
 Parque Lleras where this sports bar is located is about a 15-minute walk uphill from the metro station.

-Taxis or Uber are other options to get to Parque Lleras.
-Every taxi or Uber driver in Medellín will know where Parque Lleras is located.
+Taxis are another option to get to Parque Lleras.
+Every taxi driver in Medellín will know where Parque Lleras is located.